SequentialAttention++ for Block Sparsification: Differentiable Pruning Meets Combinatorial Optimization

 \begin{restatable}[Unique sparse global minima]{theorem}{UniqueSparseGlobalMinima} Let $q:\mathbb R_+\to\mathbb R_+$ be strictly increasing, subadditive (i.e., $q(a+b)\leq q(a) + q(b)$ for $a,b\in\mathbb R^+$), and satisfy $q(0) = 0$.
 If \eqref{eq:group-lasso} has a unique minimizer $\bfbeta^*$ with group sparsity at most $1$, then $\bfbeta^*$ is also the unique minimizer for \eqref{eq:q-reg}. \end{restatable}

 We make several remarks about Theorem \ref{thm:q-reg}.
 First, we justify why the assumption of the theorem is not vacuous: that is, we explain why the group LASSO objective \eqref{eq:group-lasso} has sparse solutions.
-Indeed, in recent work of \citet{AY2023} the following are shown if $\mathcal L$ is strongly convex and differentiable: \begin{itemize} \item If $\lambda\geq \tau$ for $\tau = \max_{i=1}^t \norm{\nabla \mathcal L(0)\vert_{T_i}}_2$, then \eqref{eq:group-lasso} has a unique global minimizer at $\bfbeta = 0$. \item If $\lambda < \tau$ is sufficiently close to $\tau$, then \eqref{eq:q-reg} has a unique global minimizer with group sparsity $1$. \end{itemize} Thus, when $\lambda$ is sufficiently large, Theorem \ref{thm:q-reg} indeed establishes that \eqref{eq:q-reg} has a unique sparse global minimum.
+In recent work of \citet{AY2023} the following are shown if $\mathcal L$ is strongly convex and differentiable: \begin{itemize} \item If $\lambda\geq \tau$ for $\tau = \max_{i=1}^t \norm{\nabla \mathcal L(0)\vert_{T_i}}_2$, then \eqref{eq:group-lasso} has a unique global minimizer at $\bfbeta = 0$. \item If $\lambda < \tau$ is sufficiently close to $\tau$, then \eqref{eq:q-reg} has a unique $1$-sparse global minimizer. \end{itemize} Thus, when $\lambda$ is large enough, Theorem \ref{thm:q-reg} establishes that \eqref{eq:q-reg} has a unique sparse global minimum.

 Furthermore, \citet{AY2023} also show that the above global minimizer of the group LASSO problem \eqref{eq:group-lasso} with group sparsity $1$ is supported on a group $T_i$ that maximizes $\norm{\nabla \mathcal L(0)\vert_{T_i}}_2$, that is, it selects the group of variables that locally provides the largest improvement in the objective function cost.
-Repeatedly alternating between selecting such a feature and re-optimizing over the support is an algorithm known as the \emph{group orthogonal matching pursuit (group OMP)}, and has provable guarantees for group sparse convex optimization when $\mathcal L$ satisfies the restricted strong convexity and restricted smoothness properties \cite{AY2023}.
+Repeatedly alternating between selecting such a feature and re-optimizing over the support is an algorithm known as the \emph{group orthogonal matching pursuit (group OMP)}, and has provable guarantees for group sparse convex optimization when $\mathcal L$ satisfies the restricted strong convexity and restricted smoothness properties \citep{AY2023}.
 It is also shown that a related local search algorithm known as \emph{group orthogonal matching pursuit with replacement (group OMPR)} also applies in this context, which has improved guarantees.

 Finally, we emphasize that it is generally difficult to establish structural results for nonconvex optimization problems, even for simple convex problems with nonconvex regularizers.
 Thus, we believe that our results may be of independent interest in the literature of nonconvex optimization.